sellers

 When you hear someone say “never sell mineral rights”, you should take it with a grain of salt.
 Every person has a unique situation.
 Deciding whether to sell mineral rights is a personal decision.

 The phrase never sell mineral rights originated when families wanted to pass mineral rights down through the generations.
 The idea of never selling mineral rights came from the fact that eventually those mineral rights would be worth a lot of money.
+However, that is not always accurate.

 If you are thinking about selling your mineral rights, make sure you consider the information in this article before you make a decision.